thomasdarimont/keycloak-project-example/keycloak/misc/wildfly-jmx-config.md

 ## Add jboss-cli-client.jar bundle to JMC

-Currently JMC cannot be used with the plain `jboss-cli-client.jar` since it is lacking some osgi bundle metadata.
+Currently JMC cannot be used with the plain `jboss-client.jar` since it is lacking some osgi bundle metadata.

-As a workaround we create a patched `jboss-cli-client.jar` with the missing osgi bundle metadata.
+As a workaround we create a patched `jboss-client.jar` with the missing osgi bundle metadata.

 We create a file with the additional osgi bundle metadata, e.g.: `jboss-jmx.mf`:
 ```